c08oprkiua/RSDK-Modding-Wiki/docs/RSDK/GeneralFormats.md

 ### Spritesheets

-Spritesheets can be up to 2048x2048 in resolution, and are what are used for animations.
+Spritesheets are used for loading any visual asset that isn't a tileset.
+They are used for animations, but animations are limited to using the first 256x256 area from the top-left corner of the sheet.

 ### Tilesets